mcgivrer/fromClassToGame/docs/chapters/03-delegate-things.md

 - Switching the Window display from a windowed mode to a full screen mode.

 These 2 features are really easy to implement.
-The capture mode can be implemented using the ImageIO capabilities into the `Render` class, the mod switching will be managed into the `Window` class.
+The capture mode can be implemented using the ImageIO capabilities into the `Renderer` class, the mod switching will be managed into the `Window` class.

 ### Screen capture